Codecademy/docs/content/kotlin/concepts/strings/terms/removePrefix/removePrefix.md

   - 'paths/computer-science'
 ---

-The **`removePrefix()`** method in Kotlin is used to remove a specified prefix from a string if it is present.
-The `removePrefix()` method returns a new string with the specified prefix removed if it exists.
+The **`.removePrefix()`** method in Kotlin is used to remove a specified prefix from a string if it is present.
+The `.removePrefix()` method returns a new string with the specified prefix removed if it exists.
 If the original string does not start with the specified prefix, the method returns the original string unchanged.

 ## Syntax